Lucy Thurber

 Lucy Thurber is an American playwright based in New York City.
-She is the recipient of the first Gary Bonasorte Memorial Prize for Playwriting, a Lilly Award and a 2014 OBIE Award for The Hill Town Plays.
+She is the recipient of the first Gary Bonasorte Memorial Prize for Playwriting, a Lilly Award and a 2014 Obie Award for The Hill Town Plays.

 Biography

 She was born in rural western Massachusetts, a place that is important as a setting or reference for a number of her plays.
 She lived first in the town of Huntington, then in Northampton.
-She attended Williston Northampton School in Easthampton, Massachusetts, Hyde Academy in Bath, Maine, and then earned a Bachelor of Arts degree at Sarah Lawrence College.
+She attended Williston Northampton School in Easthampton, Massachusetts, Hyde School in Bath, Maine, and then earned a Bachelor of Arts degree at Sarah Lawrence College.